quzanh1130/chat_moderation_mlops/README.md

 5. **Set up Grafana and Evident (Monitoring):**

     Not implement

 6. **Set up CI/CD and Deploy Webservice:**

     Not implement

 ### Code Formatter and Linter

     Not implement

 ### Makefile

-  Not implement
+     implement